siddharthkt45/Fit-N-Fine/README.md

 # Fit-N-Fine
-A simple website created using HTML.
+A simple website created using HTML and CSS.

 Link to the site:- https://siddharthkt45.github.io/Fit-N-Fine/